 Studies determining Absorption, Distribution, Metabolism and Excretion (ADME) characteristics of drug candidates in laboratory animals and humans are an integral part of the Drug Metabolism and Pharmacokinetics (DMPK) services provided by QPS.
-These studies are employed at the discovery, candidate selection, Investigational New Drug (IND) enabling and New Drug Application (NDA) stages of a development program.
+DMPK projects cover a drug development program from the discovery, candidate selection, Investigational New Drug (IND) enabling, through New Drug Application (NDA) stages.

 ADME Data Package Supports IND Submission

 QPS supports a whole range of studies for drug development including radiolabeled mass balance studies, comprehensive biotransformation, Quantitative Whole-Body Autoradiography (QWBA) studies, and a host of in vitro and DDI assessment studies.
 Completion of all the preclinical DMPK studies, coupled with clinical PK, will provide an ADME data package that will fully support regulatory IND and NDA submission.

 Biotransformation Studies are Essential

 Among QPS studies to support discovery and development of new drug candidates are the following:

 - in vitro metabolic stability in hepatic subcellular fractions to determine intrinsic clearance